AzureOpenAI-with-APIM

 az group create --name $resourceGroupName --location $location

-az deployment group create --resource-group $resourceGroupName --template-file .\public-apim.bicep --mode Incremental
+az deployment group create --resource-group $resourceGroupName --template-file .\public-apim.bicep --mode Incremental# Update the following variables to use the appropriate resource group and subscription.

 $resourceGroupName = "RG-APIM-OpenAI"